- Home /

 Parent Committee - Roles & Responsibilities

 The Native American Programs are governed by Parent Committees.
 The Johnson-O'Malley program is designed and monitored by the Indian Education Committee (IEC).
-Title VII is designed and monitored by the Native American Education Committee (NAEC.)
+Title VI is designed and monitored by the Native American Education Committee (NAEC.)
 The Committee consists of parents of Native American students enrolled in Union Public Schools.
 Meetings are conducted four times a year.
 The involvement of the Parent Committee is vital to the administration of the programs.
 The Director and committees work together to meet the goals and objectives of the programs.

 The roles and responsibilities of the Parent Committee are:

 Establish the by-laws which detail responsibilities and authority in accordance with the Indian Education Act regulations.